 There are plenty of options – and while we’re on the subject, I should mention AA once again.
 It’s not something I chose to do, but it works for many people.
 Increasingly, you can choose to join online meetings instead of going in person, which makes it more accessible.
 Read The Big Book to find out more about the principles of AA

 Since quitting alcohol, I’ve become quite the authority on spritzer waters, alcohol free beers and craft sodas.
 Here are a few of my favourites:

 More recently, I’ve been trying out a fascinating range of alcohol free spirits called Three Spirit.
-I’ll be posting a full review of those soon.
+There’s a full review of those here.

 My point here is that you do need alternatives – and ideally alternatives that feel like a treat.
 This is especially important if you’re socialising, because it’s good to have a clear idea of what you’ll be having when other people drink.

 The good news is that you can try out plenty of these things with the money you save on alcohol.
 Also, if – like me – your last experience of alcohol free drinks was several years ago, you will be amazed by how much the industry has moved on.
 There are some genuinely tasty options out there now (although, as yet, a drinkable alcohol free wine is not something I’ve been able to find!)